10. The North Sea - "Exquisite Idols"/"Exorcised Vulures"/"In The Time Of The Sugar Pines"/"On The Endless Golden Skyway"/"Snakeroot Ceremony"

 (Drag City) (November 20)

-d portion of the records that make these lists or that I even listened to in 2007, I know this one will stick with more for many many years.
+Unlike a good portion of the records that make these lists or that I even listened to in 2007, I know this one will stick with more for many many years.
 Reason One: It's a Six Organs Of Admittance record.
 Reason Two: Six Organs Of Admittance is the solo project of Ben Chasney.
 Reason Three: Over the last 4-5 years, Ben Chasney has dominated just about every single other musician there in the battle of becoming my favorite.
 "Shelter From The Ash" is one of the more traditional albums in the Six Organs canon.
 Of course, it's still full of Ben's limited vocals, excellent open-tuned guitar playing, psychedelic electric guitar freakouts and enough ambience to keep it a quiet, personal affair (even when it's rocking).
 This might be my favorite Six Organs record.
 It's definitely the most song centric album around (in a traditional sense at least), the longest ONLY reaching eight and a half minutes.
 But for the entire thing it's great.
 Whether it's an acoustic Robbie Basho homage or the sound of destroying not only one hotel room but a whole wing of hotel rooms, Ben Chasney hooks me in with his sounds.
 More than anything though, this record proves to me that he is more than just an excellent guitarist, he's evolved into an excellent songwriter as well.

 Recommended If You Like: Devendra Banhart, Robbie Basho, Northern California Hippie Shit